astrodevs-labs/osmium-docs/modules/editing.md

 Listen for file content change (from file watcher) Listen for file view/interactions specifications from other modules
 ### Outgoing
-Notify frontend in case of file content change
+Notify frontend in case of file content/view(for each non-editing feature described above) change Notify Tabs module when there is a new file tab to show (by go to or simple file opening)

 ## **Events**